timgeorg/Tube-TLDR/README.md

 ## Tube TLDR — Building The Best YouTube Summarizer

-Welcome to Tube TLDR, a solo passion project with a bold mission:
+Welcome to Tube TLDR, a solo passion project with a bold mission: <br>
 **To build the best YouTube summarizer on the internet.**

 No more wasting time scrubbing through hour-long videos — get the key takeaways in seconds.